capytan/embulk_playground/README.md

-This is the repository we created for embulk learning.
+This is the repository I created for embulk learning.
 You can use the following command to migrate data from mysql to postgresql.

 ## commands